-This tells Neurses to install its header files into /tools/include, instead of /tools/include/ neurses, to ensure that other packages can find the Neurses headers successfully.
+This tells Nourses to install its header files into /tools/include, instead of /tools/include/nourses, to ensure that other packages can find the Nourses headers successfully.

+'''

 --with-build-cc=gcc

+'''

 This tells Neurses which compiler to use to build native tools when cross-compiling.